List of Family Matters characters: Harriette Winslow

-Played by Jo Marie Payton (1989–1997), and Judyann Elder (1998).

-Harriette Baines Winslow is Carl's wife, Rachel's big sister, biological mother of Eddie, Laura and Judy, aunt of Richie, and adoptive mother of 3J and the daughter of Jimmy and Darlene Baines.
-Harriette is a very conservative and strong-willed woman.
+Harriette Baines Winslow is Carl's wife, Rachel's older sister, the biological mother of Eddie, Laura and Judy, Richie's aunt, 3J's adoptive mother and the daughter of Jimmy and Darlene Baines.
+Harriette is a fairly conservative and strong-willed woman.
 She holds her role in society as a mother and working woman with high regard.
 Harriette is very reluctant to tell people what they want to hear, as she is very frank and upfront about her feelings.
-She first appeared in Perfect Strangers as an "elevator operator" for the Chicago Chronicle, before being laid off and later rehired as Director of Security in the season one episode "Two-Income Family" and then fired from the Chronicle in the season five episode "A Matter of Principle" for refusing to reduce her security staff during a budget crisis.
-She was later employed by Ferguson's Department Store beginning with the season six episode "The Looney Bin," initially as a service clerk, then later promoted to Head of Sales in the season nine episode "Out With the Old".
-Previously, Harriette was enrolled to the police academy to become a police officer, where she met Carl, and graduated.
-However, Harriette didn't join the police force after she and Carl got married, instead uses her police skills on her security job and neighborhood watch.
+She first appeared in Perfect Strangers as an elevator operator for the Chicago Chronicle, before being laid off and later rehired as Director of Security in the season one episode "Two-Income Family" and then fired from the Chronicle in the Season 5 episode "A Matter of Principle" for refusing to reduce her security staff during a budget crisis.
+She was later employed by Ferguson's Department Store, beginning with the Season 6 episode "The Looney Bin", initially as a service clerk, then later promoted to Head of Sales in the season nine episode "Out With the Old".
+Previously, Harriette was enrolled in the police academy to become a police officer, where she met Carl, and graduated.
+However, Harriette did not join the police force after she and Carl got married, and instead uses her police skills at her security job and on neighborhood watch.

 As the voice of reason, she is quite competent at mediating conflicts in her family, often pointing out faults to everyone, but this also makes her very reluctant to take sides.
 For example, she is usually supportive of her husband, Carl, but during his feuds with another character, she rarely takes his side.
 Instead, she would criticize both him and the other person, hoping to reconcile them with each other.
-This especially makes it difficult for Carl to discipline their rebellious son, Eddie, who rarely learned from his mistakes.
-Conversely, she is especially strict towards her daughter, Laura, despite being far more responsible, obedient and trustworthy.
-Sometimes Harriette would go as far as turn against her own husband.
-She is fully aware that Carl is constantly harassed by their neighbor, Steve Urkel, but flat out sides with the nerd instead, due to his fragile feelings winning her sympathy and their shared belief that Carl's agony is due to his own impatient attitude.
+This especially makes it difficult for Carl to discipline their rebellious son, Eddie, who rarely learns from his mistakes.
+Conversely, she is especially strict towards her daughter, Laura, despite her being far more responsible, obedient and trustworthy.

-Nonetheless, all of her reasoning, however self-righteous, is motivated by her love for her family and her hopes that all sides can reconcile with each other.
-Only on one occasion was she forced to side exclusively with Carl was during his feud with their second neighbor, Nick Neidermeyer, because her first attempt to reprimand both of them failed, with Neidermeyer still unrepentant and mocking Carl's obedience to his wife.
+Her reasoning, however self-righteous, is motivated by her love for her family and her hopes that all sides can reconcile with each other.
+Only on one occasion was she forced to side exclusively with Carl which was during his feud with their second neighbor, Nick Neidermeyer, because her first attempt to reprimand both of them failed, with Neidermeyer still unrepentant and mocking Carl's obedience to his wife.